Starlink for Digital Nomads 2026: Setup & Cost Guide

 Country Availability for Nomads

 Starlink’s coverage map is both impressive and frustrating for digital nomads.
-It works in 70+ countries — but many of the most popular nomad destinations are not on the list.
+It works in 70+ countries — but many of the most popular nomad destinations aren’t on the list.

 Popular Nomad Destinations: Starlink Status